 Reclaim: Buy products made from recycled content.
-(Buy products with the highest percentage post-cosumer waste possible.
+(Make a purchase with the highest percentage post-cosumer waste possible.
 Post consumer waste are materials that have been previously out in the market and are being recycled.
 Pre consumer waste are materials used internally by a company.

 What can be recycled?